 Our venture into renewable energy predates the farm’s inception.
 With 2 wind turbines, 3 free-standing solar panels, and 32 panels on the roofs of our outbuildings, we’re proud that the farm has been able to generate all of its energy needs since since fall 2016.

 Livestock factory farms are now recognized as a leading cause of antibiotic resistance.
 While we will never withhold treatment for our animals in the face of serious illness, we seek to avoid that as often as possible through complete mineral programs which give our animals the necessary building blocks for a healthy immune system.
-Our lambs and chicks–who we have found to be the most susceptible to illness–receive a blend of garlic, oregano, and other immune powerhouses daily in place of sub-therapeutic antibiotics.
+As needed, our chicks receive a blend of garlic, oregano, and other immune powerhouses as a first-line-of-defense in place of sub-therapeutic antibiotics.

-Whenever possible we use the 100-mile rule.
-You can find our grain sources, animal processors, credit union, chick hatchery, stores, restaurants, and farmers markets well within that boundary, and we hope to keep it that way.
-In 2016, over 99% of our outgoing money was to people or businesses in mid-Michigan–most within 30 miles of us.
+Whenever possible we use the Michigan-first rule.
+You can find our grain sources, animal processors, credit union, stores, and shipping materials producer all within the state, and we hope to keep it that way.
+We gladly support small and/or family-owned business in other Midwestern states when they’re the best option (like our chick hatchery in Ohio…check out our partner page!).
+Over 99% of our outgoing money each year is to people or businesses in mid-Michigan–most within 30 miles of us.
 This is not only to avoid unnecessary carbon emissions, but because it is our greatest tool to strengthen our local and statewide economies (not to mention operating locally is more convenient!).